Required for my Capstone project is a Site Visit. For my Site Visit, I went to the CNBC Global Headquarters in New Jersey.

 While I was at CNBC for my site visit, I did some interviews.
 My godmother, Kerima Greene recommended these people to me.
 They were, George Manessis, a markets producer, and Sue Herera, a news anchor.

 I first interviewed George.
-He answered all ten of my questions very well and in a very understandable way.
+He answered all ten of my questions.
 I took notes on everything he said to help me remember for my research.

 Next, I interviewed Sue.
-She answered my questions in such a helpful way.
-She helped me the most.
-This is because she is on TV, so she is used to it.
+She also answered all of my questions, but she gave me a little more information.
+I think it’s because she is on TV, so she is used to it.
 I took notes a lot for this too.

 Overall, my interviews helped me a lot with my research.